 If you create a rule without conditions and exceptions, the rule action is applied to all messages.
-This can have unintended consequences.
+This result can have unintended consequences.
 For example, if the rule action is to delete the message, removing the conditions and exceptions could cause the rule to delete all inbound and outbound messages for the entire organization.

 For more information about mail flow rule conditions in Exchange Online, see Mail flow rule conditions and exceptions (predicates) in Exchange Online.

-Exceptions: Optionally identify the messages that the actions shouldn't apply to.
+Exceptions: Optionally, identify the messages that the actions shouldn't apply to.
 The same message identifiers that are available in conditions are also available in exceptions.
 Exceptions override conditions and prevent the rule actions from being applied to a message, even if the message matches all of the configured conditions.

-Actions: Specify what to do to messages that match the conditions in the rule, and don't match any of the exceptions.
+Actions: Specify what to do to messages that match the conditions in the rule, and that don't match any of the exceptions.
 There are many actions available, such as rejecting, deleting, or redirecting messages, adding additional recipients, adding prefixes in the message subject, or inserting disclaimers in the message body.

 For more information about mail flow rule actions that are available in Exchange Online, see Mail flow rule actions in Exchange Online.

-Properties: Specify other rules settings that aren't conditions, exceptions or actions.
-For example, when the rule should be applied, whether to enforce or test the rule, and the time period when the rule is active.
+Properties: Specify other rules settings that aren't conditions, exceptions, or actions, for example, when the rule should be applied, whether to enforce or test the rule, and the time period when the rule is active.